 Alan T. Sherman, Professor

 Ph.D., Massachusetts Institute of Technology, 1987.
-Cybersecurity, the security of voting systems, cryptology, cybersecurity education, discrete algorithms.
+Cybersecurity, security of voting systems, formal methods analysis of cryptographic protocols, cybersecurity education, cryptology, discrete algorithms.

 Deepinder Sidhu, Professor

 Ph.D., SUNY at Stony Brook, 1979.
 Computer networks; distributed systems; distributed and heterogeneous databases.